pywbem/pywbem/docs/intro.rst

 OS X has not been tested and is therefore not listed, above.
 You are welcome to try it out and `report any issues <https://github.com/pywbem/pywbem/issues>`_.

-.. _`Deprecation policy`:
+.. _`Standards conformance`:

 Standards conformance
 ---------------------

-The ``pywbem`` package conforms to the following CIM and WBEM standards, in the version specified when following the links to the standards:
+The **pywbem** package conforms to the following CIM and WBEM standards, in the version specified when following the links to the standards:

-* The protocol supported by the PyWBEM client and listener is CIM-XML; it conforms to :term:`DSP0200` and :term:`DSP0201`.
+* The supported WBEM protocol is CIM-XML; it conforms to :term:`DSP0200` and :term:`DSP0201`.

+* The CIM-XML representation of :ref:`CIM objects` as produced by their ``tocimxml()`` and ``tocimxmlstr()`` methods conforms to :term:`DSP0201`.

+* The MOF as produced by the ``tomof()`` methods on :ref:`CIM objects` and as parsed by the MOF compiler conforms to :term:`DSP0004`.

   Limitations:

-  - Pulled enumeration operations are not currently supported.
-  - Indication delivery and the WBEM listener support is experimental (see :ref:`WBEM listener API`).

-* The support for the CIM-XML representation of :ref:`CIM objects`, as produced by their ``tocimxml()`` and ``tocimxmlstr()`` methods conforms to :term:`DSP0201`.

-* The CIM metamodel implemented by ``pywbem`` (e.g. in its :ref:`CIM objects`) conforms to :term:`DSP0004`.

-* The support for MOF as produced by the ``tomof()`` methods on :ref:`CIM objects` and as parsed by the :class:`MOFCompiler` class conforms to :term:`DSP0004`.

-  Limitations:

   - Several `issues in the MOF compiler
     <https://github.com/pywbem/pywbem/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+MOF>`_.

+* The implemented CIM metamodel (e.g. in the :ref:`CIM objects`) conforms to :term:`DSP0004`.

 * The WBEM URIs produced by the :meth:`pywbem.CIMInstanceName.__str__` and :meth:`pywbem.CIMClassName.__str__` methods conform to :term:`DSP0207`.

-TODO: The following applies to the ``listener`` branch; remove this todo if merged:

-* The support for discovering the Interop namespace, management profiles and their central instances in the :ref:`WBEM server API` conforms to :term:`DSP1033`.
+* The mechanisms for discovering the Interop namespace of a WBEM server and the management profiles advertised by a WBEM server and their central instances in the :ref:`WBEM server API` conforms to :term:`DSP1033`.

-* The support for subscribing for CIM indications conforms to :term:`DSP1054`.
+* The mechanisms for subscribing for CIM indications in the :ref:`WBEM listener API` conforms to :term:`DSP1054`.

+.. _`Deprecation policy`:

 Deprecation policy
 ------------------

-Since its v0.7.0, the ``pywbem`` package attempts to be as backwards compatible as possible.
+Since its v0.7.0, the **pywbem** package attempts to be as backwards compatible as possible.

-However, in an attempt to clean up some of its history, and in order to prepare for future additions, the Python namespaces visible to users of ``pywbem`` need to be cleaned up.
+However, in an attempt to clean up some of its history, and in order to prepare for future additions, the Python namespaces visible to users of the **pywbem** package need to be cleaned up.

 Also, occasionally functionality needs to be retired, because it is flawed and a better but incompatible replacement has emerged.

-In ``pywbem``, such changes are done by deprecating existing functionality, without removing it.
+In the **pywbem** package, such changes are done by deprecating existing functionality, without removing it.
 The deprecated functionality is still supported throughout new minor releases.
 Eventually, a new major release will break compatibility and will remove the deprecated functionality.

-In order to prepare users of ``pywbem`` for that, deprecation of functionality is stated in the API documentation, and is made visible at runtime by issuing Python warnings of type ``DeprecationWarning`` (see the Python :mod:`py:warnings` module).
+In order to prepare users of the **pywbem** package for that, deprecation of functionality is stated in the API documentation, and is made visible at runtime by issuing Python warnings of type ``DeprecationWarning`` (see the Python :mod:`py:warnings` module).

 Since Python 2.7, ``DeprecationWarning`` messages are suppressed by default.
 They can be shown for example in any of these ways: